The CMMC 48 CFR Final Rule: What Small Defense Contractors Need to Know to Stay Competitive

 How do conditional certifications operate?

 They allow contractors to begin performance while working through a Plan of Action and Milestones (POA&M) to fix certain deficiencies within set timeframes.
+Not all gaps qualify for conditional status.

 Do small businesses receive extra time or exemptions?